OWASP/owasp-summit-2017/Working-Sessions/CISO/AppSec-for-CISOs.md

 location     : Main-Room
 organizers   : Don Gibson
-participants : Robert Morschel
+participants : Robert Morschel outcomes     : not-found
 ---

 It seems AppSec is a growing area for a lot of CISOs - you have secured the outside, you know where the traffic is going.
 You have a handle on data use and storage.
 But what are your apps doing?

 ## Why